-Robert is a member of the Connecticut Academy of Arts and Sciences and several other professional bodies.
-Robert serves as an Associate Editor of the Organization Management Journal, Associate Editor of the Human Resource Development Quarterly, Associate Editor of the International Journal of Business and Systems Research, and Editorial Board Member of the Advances in Developing Human Resources.
-He has served as the Track Chair Editor of the Organization Development and Change Track of the 2015 Academy of Human Resource Development (AHRD) Conference in the Americas, the Associate Proceedings Editor of the 2016 Conference, the Proceedings Editor of the 2017 Conference, and the Program Chair of the 2018 Conference.
+Robert is an Associate Editor of the Organization Management Journal, Associate Editor of the Human Resource Development Quarterly, Associate Editor of the International Journal of Business and Systems Research, Editorial Board Member of the Human Resource Development Review, Editorial Board Member of the Advances in Developing Human Resources, and Editorial Board Member of the Industrial and Commercial Training.
+He has served as the Track Chair Editor of the Organization Development and Change Track of the 2015 Academy of Human Resource Development (AHRD) International Research Conference in the Americas, the Associate Proceedings Editor of the 2016 Conference, the Proceedings Editor of the 2017 Conference, and the Program Chair of the 2018 Conference.
 Robert was the Track Chair Editor of the Business Strategy Track of the 54th Annual Eastern Academy of Management 2017 Conference and the Track Chair Editor for the Leadership Track of the 56th Annual Conference in 2019.
 Robert also serves as an Associate Editor for the Social Issues in Management Division of the Annual Academy of Management Conferences.

-Robert is a member of the Board of Directors of the Academy of Human Resource Development; member of the Board of Governors of the Eastern Academy of Management; and member of the Executive Committee of the Public and Nonprofit Division of the AoM as the Chair of the 2019 Best Book Award Committee.
+Robert is a member of the Connecticut Academy of Arts and Sciences and several other professional bodies.
+He is a member of the Board of Directors of the Academy of Human Resource Development; member of the Board of Governors of the Eastern Academy of Management; and served as a member of the Executive Committee of the Public and Nonprofit Division of the Academy of Management as the Chair of the 2019 Best Book Award Committee.
 He has also served on the Wayne R. Pace Book of the Year Committee of the AHRD since 2014.
 In 2015, Robert served as Grant Applications Reviewer for the Israeli Ministry of Science, Technology, and Space.

 The use of metaphors to explore the connection between theory and practice in organization and leadership studies has proven to be highly effective.
 This paper discusses the dead goat syndrome (DGS) as a benchmark in discussing the importance of metaphor in organization life and to identify the various leadership types that conform to the DGS metaphor.
 The dead goat syndrome emanates from a popular Ghanaian metaphor literary meaning a goat that is already dead does not fear to be thrust with a knife.
 Using this metaphor, we present a new lens for looking at leadership effectiveness and identify the basis for certain leadership behaviors in organizations.
 We illuminate some definitions of metaphor by briefly reviewing the literature on the classical views on metaphors, metaphors in organizational theory development, and how the DGS metaphor can be utilized to identify certain leadership behaviors in organizations.